-There will be a closing reception on the second floor porch of the Inscape building on Sunday, August 4 from 9pm to midnight featuring additional sculpture and installation works by Inscape Artists-in-Residence Fumi Amano and Maggie Argiro & Sanwal Deen.
-Shunpike will be hosting a cash bar to raise funds for the event ACES: Artists of Color Expo & Symposium.
-Suggested donation for the reception is $10, with those proceeds going toward future High Wall programming.
+A closing reception on the second floor porch of the Inscape building featured additional sculpture and installation works by Inscape Artists-in-Residence Fumi Amano and Maggie Argiro & Sanwal Deen.
+Shunpike hosted a cash bar to raise funds for ACES: Artists of Color Expo & Symposium.

 This project was supported, in part, by 4Culture / King County Lodging Tax

 Interview with Amir Sheikh, DK Pan, and Britta Johnson about Translocalities (and airports inbetween)

 HW: When I view your film, it transports me to place non-locatable and to a time akin to a dream; as of peering into the memory of another… seeing this footage now, how do you connect with them?

 AS: This short piece is an exploratory montage, and beginning of a larger process of working with super-8 footage that documents my family’s early immigration experience to the US, trips back to Pakistan, India, and airports in-between during the 1970s.
 This is something that I have been wanting to explore for nearly 2 decades when I stumbled upon the box of reels in my parent’s basement.
 I plan to sit down with family members and review the footage together to further document their memories and recollections, not just for creating an archive for our family, but I hope this will be a generative process for creative projects in the future using the footage.
 I may also submit some of this footage to the South Asian American Digital Archive – an organization doing some great work on documenting and preserving South Asian experiences in interesting and creative ways.

 HW: As an artist who researches and investigates place, does this film comment on a specific site for you?